 Voile Climbing Skins Reviewed

 Voile Equipment is well known for their backcountry skis, splitboards and bindings, but they also offer a variety of time-tested backcountry gear including climbing skins.
 As I’ve said before, your choice in climbing skins can make a big difference in your efforts to move uphill.
 Given the width of today’s skis, skin weight and glide are more important than ever for efficient climbing.
-Short of droning on about the merits of a modest angled skin track – I’ll save that for another time – I will say that glide is every bit as important as grip, especially when laying an efficient, modestly angled skin track.
+Short of droning on about the merits of a modest angled skin track – I’ll save that for another time – but I will say that glide is every bit as important as grip, especially when laying an efficient, modestly angled skin track.
 Glide is a climbing skin’s ability to slide over snow, and I’m not just referring to the occasional moment of descent on the skin track.
 I mean that every step with skins on your skis is effected by skin glide.
 The Voile climbing skins offer a very balanced grip versus glide experience.

 In typical Voile style, their skins are no-nonsense and efficient.
 There is no enhanced trim shape to the skin or colorful graphic pattern just a straight-up rectangular shape in a solid rusty/orange color.
 The out-of-box feel is a little stiff, but the weight and thickness of the skin is similar to the competition.
 I suspect they will become more flexible and supple with use and time.